Symflower for Visual Studio Code

 - ARM with 64bit

-We encourage you to send us your feedback on how you like Symflower.
+Please send us your questions, experience, or problems with Symflower.
+Your feedback helps us further improve this plugin.
 If you are missing a feature or found a problem that you think should be fixed, please open an issue on our community issue tracker or write us an email at hello@symflower.com.
 Subscribe to the Symflower newsletter to receive updates on new features, use cases and topics on software development.